 Upgraded mats can be purchased for the front floor, rear, trunk, and frunk.
-Tesla now provides all cars with basic mats for the front and second-row floor.
+Tesla provides all cars with basic black mats for the front and second-row floor.

-If you have a White, Grey, or Tan interior, you should consider a non-black mat color.
-If you do, you’ll find that the Model S has footwell lights and lights under the seats to illuminate the back floor.
-With models starting in August 2013, the lights were only available with the premium interior lighting package.
-Later there were included in all trims.
-These lights are almost invisible with the back carpet, but add a nice touch when using a lighter carpet color.
+If you have a White, Cream, Grey, or Tan interior, you may want to consider a non-black mat color.
+If you do, you’ll find that the vehicle has footwell lights and lights under the seats to illuminate the back floor.
+A few models/versions/trims do not include these lights.
+For those with lights, they are almost invisible with the black carpet, but add a nice touch when using a lighter carpet color.
 Non-black mats don’t show every speck of white dust and lint, but may show dirt faster over time and may need cleaning more often.

 Primary mat sources: